 Kathy Shannon Nichols – Director of Engagement & Communications – 207.620.1286,firstname.lastname@example.org

-Most recently Kathleen worked at the Network for Regional Healthcare Improvement, helping lead internal and external communications, media relations, and social media outreach.
 Kathy is an award winning storyteller with extensive experience as a broadcast journalist and corporate communicator.
-She led executive and employee communications with Martin’s Point Healthcare, an 800-employee non-profit organization based in Portland, Maine that operates two health insurance programs and seven clinical practices.
-Prior to that, Kathy was an investigative reporter in several markets across the country, most recently in Maine where she also hosted and delivered stories for the evening magazine program, “207”.
+She has lead internal and external communications, media relations, and social media outreach for the Network for Regional Healthcare Improvement, a national member organization, and lead executive and employee communications with Martin’s Point Healthcare, an 800-employee non-profit organization based in Portland, Maine that operates two health insurance programs and seven clinical practices.
+Kathy is also an investigative reporter who has worked in several markets across the country, most recently in Maine where she also hosted and delivered stories for the evening magazine program, “207”.
 As a speaker coach for Ted Talks, Kathy helps executives, front line employees, artists and community members weave storytelling and visual aids into presentations to make them engaging and compelling.
 Kathy lives in the Portland area with her husband, twin sons, and overly affectionate Weimeraner dogs.

 Robert O’Brien – Program Director, Forest Economy – 207.939.7703, email@example.com